Alliance 90/The Greens

-Since January 2022, Ricarda Lang and Omid Nouripour have been co-leaders of the party.
-It currently holds 118 of the 736 seats in the Bundestag, having won 14.8% of votes cast in the 2021 federal election, and its parliamentary group is the third largest of six.
+Since November 2024, Franziska Brantner and Felix Banaszak have been co-leaders of the party.
+It currently holds 85 of the 630 seats in the Bundestag, having won 11% of first votes and 11.6% of second votes cast in the 2025 federal election, putting it in fourth place of the seven political parties by number of seats.
 Its parliamentary co-leaders are Britta Haßelmann and Katharina Dröge.
-The Greens have been part of the federal government during two periods: first as a junior partner to the Social Democrats (SPD) from 1998 to 2005, and again with the SPD and the FDP following the 2021 German federal election.
-In the incumbent Scholz cabinet, the Greens have five ministers, including Vice-Chancellor Robert Habeck and Foreign Minister Annalena Baerbock.
+The Greens have been part of the federal government twice: first as a junior partner to the Social Democrats (SPD) from 1998 to 2005, and then with the SPD and the Free Democratic Party (FDP) in the traffic light coalition from the 2021 election until that coalition's collapse in 2024.
+In the Scholz cabinet, the Greens had five ministers, including Vice-Chancellor Robert Habeck and Foreign Minister Annalena Baerbock.

-The party holds seats in all of Germany's sixteen state legislatures except the Saarland, and is a member of coalition governments in eleven states.
+The party holds seats in most of Germany's state legislatures, except Saarland, Thuringia and Brandenburg, and is a member of coalition governments in seven states.
 Winfried Kretschmann, Minister-President of Baden-Württemberg, is the only Green head of government in Germany.
-The Landtag of Baden-Württemberg is also the only state legislature in which Alliance 90/The Greens is the largest party; it is the second largest party in the legislatures of Bavaria, Berlin, Hamburg, Hesse, and Schleswig-Holstein.
+The Landtag of Baden-Württemberg is also the only state legislature in which Alliance 90/The Greens is the largest party; it is the second largest party in the legislatures of Berlin, Hamburg, North Rhine-Westphalia and Schleswig-Holstein.

 Alliance 90/The Greens is a founding member of the European Green Party and the Greens–European Free Alliance group in the European Parliament.
 It is currently the largest party in the G/EFA group, with 21 MEPs.
 In the 2019 European election, Alliance 90/The Greens was the second largest party in Germany, winning 20.5% of votes cast.
-The party had 126,451 members in December 2022, making it the fourth largest party in Germany by membership.
+The party had 166,000 members in February 2025, making it the third largest party in Germany by membership.